AndrasKovacs/pny1-assignment/DepTC.md

 **Second**, we can require proofs of propositional disjointness from programmers.
 In other words, the compiler tries to prove disjointness of instances by some incomplete procedure, and demands a proof from the programmer if it gets stuck.

 This may seem a bit intrusive.
 It's also anti-modular in the sense that programmers would have to add or remove proofs to their instance definitions depending on other instances in scope, which may come from imported modules (even transitively!).
 However, given a sufficiently smart compiler, the amount of proof obligations could turn out to be pretty low, especially considering that useful instances rarely have undecidable equality, as we've seen.
-But then we might ask whether it pays off to support this mechanism - why not just stick the the previous solution in this section?
+But then we might ask whether it pays off to support this mechanism - why not just stick the the previous solution in this section, that with the restriction on instance heads?

 However, as we move up to type theories with more sophisticated equality, this option could become more viable.

 ##### 4.3.
 Adding extensionality

-An obvious power-up would be adding function extensionality to the language.
-This is relatively realistic in a future language, since [NuPRL](http://www.nuprl.org/) already has it, and even in intensial type theories one can find potential solutions, such as [Observational Type Theory](http://www.cs.nott.ac.uk/~psztxa/publ/obseqnow.pdf), and univalent type theories also have function extensionality (see on [page 144](https://hott.github.io/book/nightly/hott-online-1007-ga1d0d9d.pdf)).
+An obvious power-up would be adding function extensionality to our language.
+This is relatively realistic in a future language, since [NuPRL](http://www.nuprl.org/) already has it, and even in intensional type theories one can find potential solutions, such as [Observational Type Theory](http://www.cs.nott.ac.uk/~psztxa/publ/obseqnow.pdf), and univalent type theories also have function extensionality (see on [page 144](https://hott.github.io/book/nightly/hott-online-1007-ga1d0d9d.pdf)).
 We'll discuss univalence later in more detail.

 Now, functions can *never* appear in instance heads, simply because any function can be proven equal to another by extensionality.
 This is a rather serious limitation, and it makes it all the more appealing to require proofs of disjointness.

 There are other forms of extensionality.
-If our language support codata and coinduction, then it might as well support extensionality for codata.
+If our language supports codata and coinduction, then it could as well support extensionality for codata.
 In languages without such extensionality, values of codata are equal if they are definitionallly equal.
-For example, an infinite stream of repeated numbers is only definitionally equal to itself, but actually it's equal to any suffix of itself.
+For example, an infinite stream of repeated numbers is definitionally equal only to itself, but actually it's equal to any suffix of itself.

 ```idris
 -- pseudo-Idris